rdkcentral/BartonCore/README.md

-# Device Service Overview
+# Barton Device Service Overview
-In Zilker, Device Service is responsible for the management and interactions with all devices.
-Devices can connect with various protocols and technologies including Zigbee and OpenHome (with BLE, Thread, CHIP, and others possible in the future).
+In Barton, Device Service is responsible for the management and interactions with all devices.
+Devices can connect with various protocols and technologies including Zigbee, Matter, and OpenHome.
 Note that much of the discussion in this documentation is about Zigbee devices, but many of the concepts applies to devices on other technologies.
 Devices belong to a Device Class which defines the type of device.
-Some examples of Device Classes are PIM, Light, Door Lock, and Sensor (and many others).
+Some examples of Device Classes are Camera, Light, Door Lock, and Sensor (and many others).
 Each Device Class supports one or more endpoints, each of which supports an Endpoint Profile.
 An endpoint on a device can be thought of as a port number in networking.
 An endpoint provides a logical set of functionality such as a light switch.
-For example, a single physical device such as a PIM would have endpoints for a siren, a keypad, and several sensors.
+For example, a single physical device such as a refrigerator could have endpoints for temperature, lights, door sensors, etc.

 Devices are exposed to clients as a set of resources that can be read, written, and executed depending on their type and purpose.
 More details on how devices are composed and how to interact with their resources are below.

-Device Service's log file can be found in /tmp/logs/xhDeviceService.log on devices other than gateways.
-For gateways the entire stack (except ZigbeeCore) log to /rdklogs/logs/ZilkerLog.txt.

 ![arch](docs/device-service-arch.png)

+# Hardware Dependencies
+Device Service can function without any hardware dependencies, however its capabilities might be reduced.
+Below are the common potential hardware dependencies depending on configuration.
+## Zigbee
+If Device Service is built with Zigbee support there should be an implementation of ZHAL, which is the Zigbee Hardware Abstraction Layer.
+This HAL is an atypical HAL due to the high level application capabilities it is required to provide.
+The intent of ZHAL is to enable portability to different Zigbee stack and silicon vendors.
+These stacks typically provide high level features such as OTA software updating, however if a stack does not provide these features, the ZHAL implementor must.
+## Thread
+If Device Service is built with Thread support it will backup and restore configuration for a local OpenThread Border Router instance.
+Additionally it will retrieve and use the associated Thread network credentials when commissioning Matter over Thread devices.
+Additional capabilities such as detailed Thread network health monitoring, Thread 1.4 ephemeral code commissioning and others are anticipated enhanceents.
+Device Service expects an OpenThread API over dbus.
+## Bluetooth/BLE
+If Device Service is built with BLE support, Matter devices may be commissioned directly by Device Service for Thread or Wi-Fi Operational Network access.
+Device Service, the Matter stack actually, expects a Bluez API over dbus.
+## Matter
+Matter has no hardware requirements for basic functionality since it is an IPv6 based specification.
+It can make use of Thread and BLE for commissioning of new devices, but after a device has been commissioned for the first time (by any admin/Fabric), subsequent commissioning is performed only over IPv6.

 # Key Concepts
 ## Device Descriptor List (aka Whitelist / Allowlist)